citizenweb3/blog/guides.md

 Suppose you have forgotten to write an ETH address in the MEMO field.
 Don’t worry.
 You can do it again.
-To do this, you need to send the 0.000001 amount of the TICK to the following address: micro1ee05vm4kw8yp2avx8gpxegynpytl5g5hfrexhm  (autodelegation for DiscoveryDEX val) with the following MEMO : 9AFABB473............
+To do this, you need to send the 0.000001 amount of the TICK to the following address: micro1ee05vm4kw8yp2avx8gpxegynpytl5g5hfrexhm  (autodelegation for DiscoveryDEX val) with the MEMO : TX of the delegation operation transaction - (same ETH address) .

 > Step 14.1